Olivia @olivia_interior_designs

-As far back as the middle ages, flowers have been given or grown to convey messages that are filled with love, romance, feelings of sadness, joy, hope or sympathy.
+As far back as the middle ages, flowers have been considered, ‘perfumed words” and have been given to convey messages that are filled with love, romance, feelings of sadness, joy, hope or sympathy.
 Nearly every sentiment imaginable can be conveyed with a flower.

 FLORIOGRAPHY – THE MESSAGES OF FLOWERS